 According to the Illinois Workers’ Compensation Commission, sole proprietors, business partners, corporate officers, and members of limited liability companies may exempt themselves.

-All types of jobs are covered by worker’s compensation, including manual labor, clerical work, and dozens of other positions and roles.
+Workers’ compensation covers All types of jobs, including manual labor, clerical work, and dozens of other positions and roles.

-If you’re concerned about receiving the full amount of benefits you’re entitled to, or believe your employer failed to meet their requirements, contact Horwitz, Horwitz & Associates today at (800) 985-1819.
+If you’re concerned about receiving the full benefits you’re entitled to or believe your employer failed to meet their requirements, contact Horwitz, Horwitz & Associates today at (800) 985-1819.

 What do I do if I’ve been hurt on the job?

-If you’ve been hurt on the job, you may be wondering what to do next.
+You may wonder what to do next if you’ve been hurt on the job.
 Here are the steps you should follow:

 1. Inform Your Employer

 Inform your employer as soon as you are hurt.
-Although Illinois law states that you have a maximum of 45 days to report the accident, it’s best to get the process started sooner rather than later.
+Although Illinois law states that you have a maximum of 45 days to report the accident, it’s best to start the process sooner rather than later.

-Under Illinois law, employers are required to report injuries that result in three or more days of missed work to the Illinois Workers’ Compensation Commission (IWCC).
+Under Illinois law, employers must report injuries that result in three or more days of missed work to the Illinois Workers’ Compensation Commission (IWCC).

 2. Seek Medical Attention